 Following the demobilization of the AUC, ERPAC aligned with drug trafficker Daniel “El Loco” Barrera and worked together with guerrilla group FARC that provided the neo-paramilitaries with coca base that was subsequently processed to cocaine and shipped to Venezuela.

 Since its foundation, ERPAC has gone through several transformations forced by ongoing pressure by the authorities, the death of Cuchillo in 2010, the demobilization of an estimated quarter of the group under the leadership of “Caracho” in 2011 and infighting that divided the group in two.

 According to early 2012 police reports, leadership of the Libertadores was assumed by “El Tigre,” a mid-level commander under Caracho who inhereted his former superior’s criminal organization.
 However, El Tigre was reportedly replaced by Martin Diaz, alias “Pijarvey,” one of Cuchillo’s old associates who was released in January 2012 after spending three years behind bars on conspiracy charges.

-The groups’ strongholds remain in the Meta, Guaviare and Vichada department, but according to researchers ERPAC has also emerged in the north and west of Colombia due to its factions’ alliances with other drug trafficking groups like the “Urabeños” and the “Rastrojos.”
+The groups’ strongholds were in the Meta, Guaviare and Vichada department, but according to researchers ERPAC also emerged in the north and west of Colombia due to its factions’ alliances with other drug trafficking groups like the “Urabeños” and the “Rastrojos.”